 (Not seeing that CTA choice in your Facebook Ads manager account?
 We can help!
 Email or call us.)

 Other actions that perform well for events are “Get Showtimes” and “Book Now” — choose something that speaks to the action you want your audience to take that leads them to the registration page.

-By now, you have a solid framework for designing your Facebook and Instagram ads.
+By now, you have a solid framework for your Facebook and Instagram event ads design.

 Need some more help with your event marketing?
 Events.com has you covered.
 Check out our event strategies and marketing solutions, created just for event organizers.
 They’ll help you generate the buzz you need for a successful event.